Italy Travel Banner

 • Florence is famous for its bistecca alla fiorentina, a massive T-bone steak that’s perfect for sharing on a cold winter night.
 Pair it with a robust Tuscan red wine for the ultimate Florentine experience.
 Another Tuscan winter favorite is ribollita, a hearty vegetable and bread soup that’s pure comfort in a bowl.

-• In Venice, warm up with a plate of baccalà mantecato, a creamy salt cod spread that’s delicious on grilled polenta.
-Seafood lovers looking for delicious Italian cuisines should also try sarde in saor, sweet and sour sardines that are a Venetian specialty.
+• In Venice, you can warm up with a plate of baccalà mantecato, a creamy salt fish spread that pairs well with grilled polenta.
+Seafood lovers looking for delicious Italian cuisine should also try sarde in saor, sweet and sour sardines that are a Venetian specialty.

 Packing for Italy in winter requires a bit of strategy.
 The key?
 Layers, layers, layers!